You’ve probably noticed that Growing Marijuana Perfectly has published several articles about marijuana grow lights.

-- Newer, cheaper “quantum board” grow lights such as those from HLG are unsealed, leaving the LED chips open to garden environment contamination and degradation.
+- Newer, cheaper “quantum board” grow lights such as those from HLG and NextLight are unsealed, leaving the LED chips open to garden environment contamination and degradation.

 “From my very first grow op, I recognized the problems coming from bulb grow lights,” Anker explains.
 “Their radiant heat harms plants directly, and also makes the grow room too hot.
 I had to expand my air conditioning and fan capacity to achieve acceptable temperatures and vapor pressure deficit, but the climate control equipment was very noisy and expensive, which presented financial and security problems.
 I looked for a different kind of grow light, to solve the heat problem at its origin.”

 Anker evaluated all existing LED grow light brands and discovered none of them were even close to ideal.